FutureProcessing/reactor/README.md

 ```
 mvn clean install -DprovidedModules=true
 ```
-This process will go through every extension that is located under reactor-lib module, compile it and build a JAR archive with all required dependencies included.
+This process will do the same as above but also will go through every extension that is located under **reactor-lib** module, compile it and build a JAR archive with all required dependencies included.

 When you want to start up the system there are basically two options available:
 - run script **run-cmd** that will pass command line parameters as an reactor input and print out results into terminal output,